mantithetical/tpt/README.md

 and performs a case-insensitive string-comparison to the corpora.
 * The program does not account for tenses meaning `analyzed` would be ignored even though it is an American spelling.
-* It also does not try to capture intent in any way meaning spelling mistakes and alternate meanings of words are ignored.
+* It does not try to capture intent in any way meaning spelling mistakes and alternate meanings of words are ignored.
+* Non-words are ignored.
+Hypens are acceptable.
+* Compound words such as colorblind are not matched unless colorblind is in the corpus
 * Data from the GraphQL API is fetched in batches with default being 10.
 This behavior can be modified with the `-s` flag